joeyshi12/json-schema-converter/README.md

 CLI tool for transpiling JSON into a programming language data model.

-A web interface for using this library is provided at <a href="https://devtools.joeyshi.xyz/jdtt">devtools.joeyshi.xyz/jdtt</a>
+A web interface for this tool is provided at <a href="https://devtools.joeyshi.xyz/jdtt">devtools.joeyshi.xyz/jdtt</a>

 ## Installation